 Get these things right, and you might walk away with world-class images.
 Get them wrong, and things can get ugly.

-I’m not going too much into the safety aspect of seascape photography in this article but please make sure to always pay attention to your surroundings and don’t take unnecessary risks.
+I’m not going too much into the safety aspect of seascape photography in this article but please make sure always to pay attention to your surroundings and don’t take unnecessary risks.
 The last thing we want is for anything bad to happen.

 That being said, let’s take a closer look at how you can capture better seascapes:

-#1 Know the Tides
+#1 Know the Tides for Seascape Photography

 The most important part of seascape photography is knowing the tide.
 Don’t start photographing before you what the current and coming tide is.